LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 Figure 3.6 Structured Content Watson JSON Example (IAM)

+### Send Quick Replies (Structured Content)

-For using [quickReplies](quick-replies-introduction-to-quick-replies.html), we require a special formatting of the structured content.
+For using [Quick Replies](quick-replies-introduction-to-quick-replies.html), we require a special formatting of the structured content.
-The quick replies rich content should be added to the quickReplies property of the structuredContent object, and also a message should be included.
+The content should be added to the quickReplies property of the structuredContent object and must also a include a message (**Figure 3.7** and **Figure 3.8**).
-This message will be sent to the customer along with the quick replies. **Figure 3.7** **Figure 3.8**
+This message will be sent to the customer along with the quick replies.

 ```json
 {